 - Application steps: confirm field eligibility → pass Type 2 skills exam → secure employer support → prepare documents → apply at Immigration Services Agency → receive new Residence Card

-- Permanent residency: Type 2 years count toward the 10-year (5-year work status) PR requirement; no Japanese language test required for Type 2 application, but strong Japanese supports PR eligibility
+- Permanent residency: Type 2 years count toward the 10-year continuous residence and 5-year work-status PR requirements (Type 1 and Technical Intern Training years do NOT count toward the 5-year work-status requirement); no Japanese language test required for Type 2 application in 9 of 11 fields; strong Japanese supports PR eligibility

 - Exam tips: use official managing organization materials; 3+ years practical experience recommended; exam is in Japanese; limited schedule — register early